JereKuusela/valheim-expand_world/README.md

 - data: ZDO data override.
 For example to change altars with Spawner Tweaks mod (`object copy` from World Edit Commands)..
 To create a variant of an existing location, add `:text` to the prefab.
 For example "Eikthyrnir:Wolf".
 - objectSwap: Dictionary to swap child objects to some other objects.
 See examples at the bottom.
 - objectData: Dictionary to set child object data.
 See examples at the bottom.
+- objects: Dictionary to add new objects.
+Format is `id: posX,posZ,posY,rotY,rotX,rotZ`
+- clearRadius: For blueprints, this area is cleared and leveled.

 ## Vegetation